winkjs/wink-tokenizer/README.md

 1. Intelligent tokenization of sentence containing words in more than one language.

-1. Automatic detection & tagging of token's feature;
+1. Automatic detection & tagging of different types of tokens based on their features:
      - These include word, punctuation, email, mention, hashtag, emoticon, and emoji etc.
+     - User definable token types.

 ### Installation